mongodb/mongo-rust-driver/src/test/spec/json/crud/README.md

 Test that `MongoClient.bulkWrite` returns an error if an operation provided exceeds `maxMessageSizeBytes` such that an empty `ops` payload would be sent.

 This test must only be run on 8.0+ servers.
+This test must be skipped on Atlas Serverless.
 This test may be skipped by drivers that are not able to construct arbitrarily large documents.

 Construct a `MongoClient` (referred to as `client`).
 Perform a `hello` command using `client` and record the `maxMessageSizeBytes` value contained in the response.